mariusmu/gcloud-notifier/Readme.md

 ## Docker info
 Volumes:
 - /app/secure - must be bound to a folder where your private-api-key.json is located
 - /app/logs - when bound you can access the log file log.txt

 ## To run
+- ```bash
-docker build -t mkmedia/gcloud-notifier:latest .
+    docker build -t mkmedia/gcloud-notifier:latest . ```
+- ```bash
-docker run -p 5000:5000 -v ~/tmp:/app/logs -v secure:/app/secure mkmedia/gcloud-notifier:latest
+    docker run -p 5000:5000 -v ~/tmp:/app/logs -v secure:/app/secure mkmedia/gcloud-notifier:latest```